phaserjs/phaser/README.md

 Phaser is a fast, free, and fun open source HTML5 game framework.
 It offers WebGL and Canvas rendering across desktop and mobile web browsers.
 Games can be compiled to iOS, Android and native apps via 3rd party tools.
 You can use JavaScript or TypeScript for development.

-Phaser is available in two versions: Phaser 3 and the [Phaser CE - The Community Edition](https://github.com/photonstorm/phaser-ce).
-Phaser CE is a community-lead continuation of the Phaser v2 codebase.
-Phaser 3 is the bleeding-edge next generation of the Phaser framework.
+Phaser is available in two versions: Phaser 3 and [Phaser CE - The Community Edition](https://github.com/photonstorm/phaser-ce).
+Phaser CE is a community-lead continuation of the Phaser 2 codebase and is hosted on its own repo.
+Phaser 3 is the next generation of Phaser.

 Along with the fantastic open source community, Phaser is actively developed and maintained by [Photon Storm](http://www.photonstorm.com).
 As a result of rapid support, and a developer friendly API, Phaser is currently one of the [most starred](https://github.com/showcases/javascript-game-engines) game frameworks on GitHub.